 - 1 tsp baking powder

-- 1/4 cup milk of your choice (we use home made almond milk, recipe here)
+- 1/2 cup milk of choice (we used homemade almond milk)

 - 1 tbsp coconut sugar